arahmitz/adamblogstuff/content/posts/202505-skeletonhierarchy_blender/index.md

             "ball": "foot",
         }
 ```
-Note that we follow the idea that we have child on the left and parent on the right, where hips, as the root bone has value of `None`.
+Note - it follows the idea that child is on the left and parent on the right, where hips, as the root bone has value of `None`.

-As we have the dictionary, the next idea is to update our function using it and delete the if-ology.
+As the dictionary is ready, the next step is updating the function to use it instead of the if-ology.

 ```python
 import bpy